Lifeboat (shipboard): United States Navy liferafts

-Other usages
+Transatlantic crossings

 The first 19th-century shipboard lifeboat to make a transatlantic crossing was the Red, White and Blue, which made the crossing in 38 days between New York City and Margate, England, with a two-man crew in 1866.
 In 1870 the yawl City of Ragusa became the second small lifeboat to cross the Atlantic Ocean, from Cork to Boston with a two-man crew, John Charles Buckley and Nikola Primorac (di Costa).
 They upgraded it with two masts and took advantage of favorable winds on the return journey.